Cyber Insurance for D2C Businesses

 Other Liability Risks

-In addition to cyber risks, D2C businesses face other liability risks, such as product liability and legal risks.
+Besides the cyber risks, D2C businesses also have liability risks such as product liability and legal risks.

 Product Liability